Kuadrant/docs.kuadrant.io/docs/index.md

 ## Single-cluster

-Kuadrant can be used to manage ingress gateways based on [Gateway API](https://gateway-api.sigs.k8s.io/)[^1] for policy enforcement (rate limit and auth) in a Kuberentes cluster.
+Kuadrant can be used to protect ingress gateways based on [Gateway API](https://gateway-api.sigs.k8s.io/)[^1] with policy enforcement (rate limit and auth) in a Kuberentes cluster.

 [^1]: <b>Supported implementations:</b> <a href="https://istio.io/">Istio</a>, <a href="https://www.redhat.com/en/technologies/cloud-computing/openshift/what-is-openshift-service-mesh">OpenShift Service Mesh</a>.</sup>